Jonathan Olivares: Interior design

 Olivares has worked on commercial and corporate interiors, for Vitra, Dropbox, and in 2019 he designed a retail store for the Mallorcan shoe brand Camper at Rockefeller Center in Manhattan.
-The store furniture is milled from Indiana limestone, a nod to the building's iconic facade made of the same material, and the stock is housed in openly in sliding storage racks.
+The store furniture is milled from Indiana limestone, a nod to the building's iconic façade made of the same material, and the stock is housed in openly in sliding storage racks.

 In 2022 Kvadrat's New York flagship showroom, designed by Olivares, opened.
 Based on the square unit of a woven textile, the showroom is square in plan with a catwalk that allows bolts of textiles to be hung from it.
 Square Chair, produced by the Italian manufacturer Moroso, was designed for the showroom and extends the spatial concept down to the scale of furniture.
 The chair is made of two square foam blocks, upholstered with textile, that allow the user to sit forwards, sideways, and backwards.
 With each block being upholstered in a different textile, the chair is a vehicle for larger compositions of color in space.

 In 2025 Pernilla Ohrstedt, Salem van der Swaagh, and Olivares collaborated on the design of Knoll's showroom on Park Avenue in New York.